johnpapa/vue-workshop/labs.md

 #### Step 2

 Take a moment to explore the HTML code located in the template as well as the script section.
 Notice that the template handles looping through heroes and displaying them as cards.
+The code handles loading heroes and performing other functionality.

 #### Step 3